Juvenile Justice Alternative Educational Program

 Free/discounted lunch recipients: 82.4% Help

-See top rated Texas high schools
+See top rated Texas public schools

 Compare Juvenile Justice Alternative Educational Program to nearby high schools!